wp-plugins/language-code/readme.txt

 == Screenshots ==

-1. This is the automatic
+1. `screenshot-1.jpg` This is the input field in the admin area.

-2. This is the second screen shot
+2. `screenshot-2.jpg` You can search for a language code or a language name.

-3. Shows results for **ench**.
-"French".
+3. `screenshot-3.jpg` Or part of the name of the language for example **ench** returns "French".

 == Version History ==